rossprogram/rossprogram.github.io/students/to-apply.md

 <a href="mailto:ross@rossprogram.org">ross@rossprogram.org</a>.

 ## Application Deadline

-The Ross Admissions Committee will begin reading the applications in March and will start making acceptance decisions in April.
+The final deadline for Ross applications was **April 1**.
-The final deadline for Ross applications is **April 1**.
+All spots in the 2021 Ross Program have been filled.
-It is best to complete your application well before the end of March.
+No new applications will be considered.

 ## Financial Information